AkaHitsuji/toshi-revamp/README.md

-# Toshi - Your personal shopping assistant powered by Augmented Reality
+# Toshi - Toshiba Retail Challenge 2018
 Toshi is a personal shopping assistant powered by augmented reality that will transform the grocery shopping experience.
 Toshi was created for Toshiba Retail Challenge 2018.
 With it our team won the first prize.

 ## Description